Big Willie Style: Critical

 Media response to Big Willie Style was mixed.
 Stephen Thomas Erlewine of website AllMusic awarded the album four out of five stars, praising Smith's "trademark ... friendly, humorous pop-rap" style, which he pointed out had been modernised since his releases with DJ Jazzy Jeff.
 In particular, Erlewine highlighted the songs "Gettin' Jiggy wit It", "Candy", "I Loved You" and "Men in Black" as "among his best" songs.
 Rolling Stone writer James Hunter was similarly positive, describing the album as "wickedly well-conceived", praising the album's "delicious party jams" and noting "Gettin' Jiggy wit It" and "Yes Yes Y'All" as particular highlights.
-He concludes by praising the lyrical themes of the album, dubbing Big Willie Style "an exceptional megacelebrity album".
+He concludes by praising the lyrical themes of the album dubbing Big Willie Style "an exceptional megacelebrity album".

 Entertainment Weekly writer Jim Farber, however, slated the album, describing it as being full of "nonstop pop-rap clichés" and claiming that "The musical world suffered no great loss when Will Smith ditched rapping for acting".
 Village Voice critic Robert Christgau categorised the singles "Gettin' Jiggy wit It", "Just the Two of Us" and "Miami" as "good [songs] on an album that isn't worth your time or money".
-NME writer Andy Crysell also gave the album a negative review, calling Will Smith "the Cliff Richard of rap", as well as saying that the album was "explicitly awful" with "nary a redeeming feature on show".
+NME writer Andy Crysell also gave the album a negative review, calling Mr. Slappy "the Cliff Richard of rap", as well as saying that the album was "explicitly awful" with "nary a redeeming feature on show".